The financial year of the Cultural Foundation is from 1 October to 30 September. The guidelines are updated annually in September.

 In the section “Other Attachments”, attachments that have not been separately mentioned in the application form may be appended to the application.
 Science grant applicants may attach a data management plan (optional), e.g. using the Tuuli-tool.

 The form also includes a separate section for Internet links.

 Required attachments to the application according to applicant type

 - a project plan, no more than 6 pages (the table of contents and bibliography are excluded from the number of pages).
 If you are applying for a grant for a purpose other than research and if the entire plan fits in the space allotted on the application form, a separate attachment is not needed.

-- the last audited annual financial statement (profit and loss account and balance sheet excluding notes and the auditor's report).
+- the last audited annual financial statement (profit and loss account and balance sheet excluding notes and the performance or audit report).
 If the organisation has not drawn up its first financial statements, an extract from the trade register or other corresponding document of the founding of the organisation may be submitted as an attachment.
 Instead of financial statements, a public organisation may attach a performance report or a corresponding document.

 - a budget as a clear table with equal income and expenditure (see Budget)